greatest-ape/OctaSine/README.md

 If you have already any of the software mentioned below, that step can be skipped.

-[Install the rust compiler](https://rustup.rs/).
+[Install the nightly version of the Rust compiler](https://rustup.rs/).
 Requires the XCode build tools from Apple, you will probably be prompted to install those.

-Install nightly Rust toolchain:
+If you didn't install the nightly Rust toolchain in the last step, do it now:

 ```sh
 rustup toolchain install nightly